 Tel: 0191 232 1927

-Before joining Trinity Chambers, Matthew worked for a leading commercial litigation firm in Canada named Lenczner Slaght LLP.
-He worked on an array of cases from the high profile (such as a three-month inquest into the police shooting of three mentally-ill people) to disputes with international elements (such as defamation by Canadian businessmen against a newspaper in India and a claim against the Cuban government.
+Before joining Chambers, Matthew worked at a leading commercial litigation firm in Toronto, Canada named Lenczner Slaght LLP.
+He advocated in and worked on cases including a high profile three-month inquest into the police shooting of three mentally-ill persons, to a defamation claim by Canadian businessmen against a newspaper in India and a claim against the Cuban government.

 Attorney General's Regional C Panel of Counsel (2018)

 W. Jordash QC and M. R. Crowe, ‘Evidentiary Challenges for the Defence: Domestic and International Prosecutions of International Crimes’, in E. van Sliedregt and S. Vasiliev, Pluralism in International Criminal Law (OUP, 2014).

 W. Jordash QC and M. R. Crowe, ‘Comparing Fairness and Due Process at the SCSL with the ad-hoc Tribunals: The Consequences for Transitional Justice’, in K. Ainley, R. Friedman and C. Mahony (eds) Evaluating Transitional Justice: Accountability and Peacebuilding in Post-Conflict Sierra Leone (London: Palgrave Macmillan, 2015).

 Environmental Law Review Update, Sage Publications.This is a quarterly publication written by members of Trinity Chambers and Newcastle University.
 It addresses the changes in environmental law over the preceding quarter with accompanying commentary.

 ‘The International Criminal Court and Maidan’, UCMC November 2015 (and others).

 Other miscellaneous publications.

 External Member, Northumbria Centre for Evidence and Criminal Justice Studies;